+Course objectives

-Course objectives and outline: the marks in this instance are the drawing skills that unable a designer to evolve his or her own visual language of design.
-The objectives of the course are to increase the proficiency in drawing skills and to inculcate creative ability in the application if these acquired skills to translate as ideas for design.
+- The marks in this instance are the drawing skills that unable a designer to evolve his or her own visual language of design. - The objectives of the course are to increase the proficiency in drawing skills and to inculcate creative ability in the application if these acquired skills to translate as ideas for design.